timrogers/gh-migrate-project/README.md

 You've exported your data and filled out the repository mappings template.
 You can now import your project into your migration target.

 To export a project, you'll need a token with appropriate permissions.
 The extension won't use your existing login session for the GitHub CLI.
-You'll need a classic token with the `read:project` and `repo` scopes, [authorized for SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) if applicable.
-If you're creating an organization project, you'll also need the `read:org` scope.
+You'll need a classic token with the `project` and `repo` scopes, [authorized for SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) if applicable.
+If you're creating an organization project, you'll also need the `write:org` scope.

 You can import your project using the `gh migrate-project import` command: